House chores keep piling up? We are here to give you a hand.

 What are Australians’ lockdown habits?
 Which are the most hated cleaning chores?
 How do families cope with cleaning and home maintenance during the pandemic?
 All this and more in our special piece.

 The recent pandemic has changed our lives immensely, testing our mental strength and our ability to adapt fast to what’s coming next.
-One of the biggest challenges has been putting aside our well-known daily routines and embracing new ones, involving less time outdoors, work from home and special time to learn new things like how to make homemade hand sanitiser.
+One of the biggest challenges has been putting aside our well-known daily routines and embracing new ones, involving less time outdoors, working from home and special time to learn new things like how to make homemade hand sanitiser.
 Things you never thought you would need to know.

 However, with hygiene becoming a top priority, we all had to reevaluate our cleaning habits, in order to best protect our health and stay safe.
 What’s the damage so far?
 Well, recent research conducted by PureProfile on behalf of Fantastic Services Group explored a representative sample of 1,002 Australians (18 years and older) to shed some light on the question.